-The EBC Board of Directors is made up of leaders from throughout the environmental industry motivated to foster the development of the environmental industry.
+The EBC Board of Directors is made up of leaders from environmental and energy businesses motivated to foster the development of the environmental and energy industries.

 The EBC Board of Directors has the following responsibilities: